MicrosoftDocs/azure-docs/articles/active-directory/develop/howto-identify-apps-running-on-adal.md

 ms.subservice: develop
 ms.topic: how-to
 ms.workload: identity
-ms.date: 05/12/2021
+ms.date: 05/27/2021
 ms.author: shermanouko
 ms.custom: aaddev
 ms.reviewer: aiwang, marsma
-# Customer intent: As an application developer / IT admin, I need to know / identify which of my apps are running on ADAL so that I can migrate them to MSAL.
+# Customer intent: As an application developer / IT admin, I need to know / identify which of my apps are running on ADAL via the Azure portal.
 ---

-# How to: Identify apps running on ADAL and migrate them to MSAL
+# How to: Identify apps running on ADAL using Azure portal

-Azure Active Directory self-service portal provides a workbook to identify apps using ADAL for their authentication.
+Azure portal provides a workbook to identify apps using ADAL for their authentication.
 This article provides guidance on determining apps that run on ADAL using the self-service portal.
 Support for ADAL is ending on June 30 2022.
 Apps using ADAL on existing OS versions will continue to work, but technical support or security updates will be unavailable after June 30 2022.

 ## Prerequisites